XEN PV v/s XEN HVM - Virtual Machine types in Citrix XEN

 •Complete and secure isolation

-•Runs a full unmodified OS, excluding bootloader + kernel
+•Runs a full unmodified OS, excluding bootloader +

 •Can compile and load your own kernel modules